netvl/xml-rs/README.md

   [docs-img]: https://img.shields.io/badge/docs-latest%20release-6495ed.svg

 xml-rs is an XML library for the [Rust](https://www.rust-lang.org/) programming language.
+It supports reading and writing of XML documents in a streaming fashion (without DOM).

+### Features

+* API based regular `String`s and `Iterator`s without tricky lifetimes.

+* XML spec conformance better than other pure-Rust libraries.

+* Support for UTF-16, UTF-8, ISO-8859-1, and ASCII encodings.

+* Written entirely in the safe Rust subset.

-It is heavily inspired by Java [Streaming API for XML (StAX)][stax].
+The API is heavily inspired by Java Streaming API for XML ([StAX][stax]).
+It contains a pull parser much like StAX event reader.
+It provides an iterator API, so you can leverage Rust's existing iterators library features.

   [stax]: https://en.wikipedia.org/wiki/StAX

-This library contains a pull parser much like StAX event reader.
-It provides an iterator API, so you can leverage Rust's existing iterators library features.

 It also provides a streaming document writer much like StAX event writer.
 This writer consumes its own set of events, but reader events can be converted to